Home / Modernizing America, 1889-1920 / Xenophobia and Racism / Life Story: Zitkala-Sa

 Zitkala-Sa worked at the Carlisle School for less than two years.
 The experience reminded her of her own traumatic education.
 She watched a new generation of young children arrive on trains and have their hair brutally cut.
 She began to question why the school required the children to give up their entire culture in exchange for an education.
 She saw the staff treat children cruelly, and learned that the government paid the school for every child successfully removed from a reservation.
 She realized the schools were designed to erase her people’s culture.

 Zitkala-Sa channeled her frustration into a love for writing.
 She wrote about her personal experiences and the customs and values she had learned from her mother.
 Soon her essays and short stories were published in national magazines like Atlantic Monthly and Harper’s Monthly.
 In 1901, she published a compilation of her work in a book called Old Indian Legends.

 That same year, Zitkala-Sa left the Carlisle school and returned to South Dakota.
 She took a job at the United States Bureau of Indian Affairs that supported her financially while she continued her true passion: writing stories that promoted Dakota culture and values.
 While working at the Bureau, Zitkala-Sa met fellow employee Raymond Talesfase Bonnin.
 They were married in 1902 and had one son, whom they named Raymond.

-By 1916, Zitkala-Sa and her husband wanted to more actively fight for the rights of Native people.
+By 1916, Zitkala-Sa and her husband wanted to more actively fight for the rights of Indigenous people.
 They relocated to Washington, D.C., where she worked for the Society for American Indians and American Indian Magazine.
 In 1926, Zitkala-Sa and her husband founded the National Council of American Indians.
 She also organized the Indian Welfare Committee on behalf of the National General Federation of Women’s Clubs.